folkertdev/rust-rfcs/text/3720-labeled-match.md

 State machines require flexible control flow.
 However, the unstructured control flow of C is in many ways too flexible: it is hard for programmers to follow and for tools to reason about and give good errors for.
 Ideally, there is a middle ground between code that is easy to understand (by human and machine), interacts well with other rust features, and is flexible enough to efficiently express state machine logic.

 Additonally rust is a lot more strict than C: values must be initialized before use, and cannot be used after they have been dropped or moved.
-The analysis to determine whether a value can be used is conservative: there are valid programs (that would not exhibit incorrect behavior at runtime) that are nonetheless not accepted by the rust compiler.
+The analysis to determine whether a value can be used is conservative: there are valid programs (that would not exhibit incorrect behavior at runtime) that are nonetheless rejected by the rust compiler.
 Accepting more valid programs while still rejecting all incorrect programs is an improvement.

 Today there is no good way to translate C code that uses implicit fallthroughs or similar control flow to rust while preserving both the ergonomics (in particular, a consistent level of indentation) and the performance (due to LLVM using jump tables instead of an unconditional jump, see the next section).
 If we wanted to translate this C code to Rust: